 12. Be Mindful Of Your Vagina

 Another thing to pay attention to is getting bacteria from your rectum into your vagina.
 Your vagina has lots of bacteria living in it, in a symbiotic yet tenuous balance.
-Disrupting the balance can lead to yeast infections and all sorts of other nether parts challenges.
-Additionally, anal bacteria in your vagina can result in a urinary tract infection, which can be painful and unpleasant.
+Disrupting the balance can lead to yeast infections, urinary tract infections, and other bacterial infections in the vagina.

 13. Know When You Really Want It

-As O'Reilly told Bustle, "There is nothing in the rule book that says you must include penetration in your anal sex practice.”
+"There is nothing in the rule book that says you must include penetration in your anal sex practice,” O’Reilly told Bustle.
 If you decide that anal sex is not for you — or that you prefer anal play instead — that’s OK.

 The most important thing about anal sex — and actually the most important thing about all sexual acts — is to make sure you’re actually excited about experiencing it.
+“Explore [the butt] like another erogenous zone and tune into what it likes,” Matatas says.
 Don’t just do it because your partner wants to, or because you think you should.
 The sexiest thing you can give a partner is your enthusiastic consent.
 If you’re not feeling that, then take a moment and consider whether checking out this new thing is the right thing to do at this moment.

 Additional reporting by Griffin Wynne.